 Transitioning from Short-Term to Structured Financing

-- Converting higher-frequency payments into monthly obligations
+- Convert daily or weekly payments into monthly obligations

 Evaluating Cost vs Structure